contributorshipcollaboration/credit-translation/outreachExampleText.md

  OR
 About your journals X and Y, it appears that they currently don't use CRediT.
 It is possible that CRediT would be a worthy addition to .
 CRediT is a standardized way to indicate who did what in the project associated with a scientific paper.
 Compared to the traditional system of

+	Bjørn Sætrevik <bjorn.satrevik@uib.no> has started a Google Doc with more?